Frequently Asked Questions

 I filled out the form, but haven’t heard a response yet.
 When can I expect to hear from you?

-I generally try to respond to all booking inquiries within a month of my forms closing.
+I generally try to respond to all booking inquiries within a week or two of my forms closing.
 If it has been longer than that, please check your spam filter and get in touch with me via direct email (alekivztattoo@gmail.com) if you cannot find a response.
 Note that my emails may take a week or more to respond to during busy times of my schedule.

 Will I get to see a drawing before the appointment?
 What if I don’t like it?

-I do not send out drawings ahead of time, even if you ask nicely.
+I do not send out drawings ahead of time.
 If you have specific parameters you’d like in your tattoo (for example, “I want a red fox tattoo“ vs. “I want a fox tattoo,” or “I like the style you did in this piece,”) please let me know during the initial consultation, booking form or emails.
-There is enough time to allow for small changes for things like colour or background elements in most appointment times.
+There is enough time to allow for changes to things like colour or background elements in most appointment time slots!

 I cannot travel to Richmond currently.
 Can I have someone else tattoo your art on me?